kirenz/ds-python/_sources/docs/data.md

 vif.round(2)
 ```

+An alternative way to handle multicollinear features is by performing hierarchical clustering on the Spearman rank-order correlations, picking a threshold, and keeping a single feature from each cluster (see this [scikit-learn documentation](https://scikit-learn.org/stable/auto_examples/inspection/plot_permutation_importance_multicollinear.html#handling-multicollinear-features)).

 ## Define schema

 Usually it is a good idea to define some sort of schema that describes the expected properties of the data.
 Some of these properties are ([TensorFlow](https://www.tensorflow.org/tfx/data_validation/get_started)):